Adjacent segment pathology following bunionectomy procedures

 Lee and Choi in their article Adjacent Segment Pathology After Lumbar Fusion, describe a number of factors that they consider to be contributing factors to adjacent segment pathology in spine sugary.
 (3) Those factors include;

 - Physical activity

 Surgery related variables

 - Number of segments fused

 - Fusion methods

 If we fuse a portion of the forefoot, what is the effect on adjacent segments?
 In the case of the great toe joint fusion, I think the effects are minimal.
 Surgeons intentionally fuse the great toe in a position that is dorsiflexed, or elevated.
 By fusing the great toe in a dorsiflexed position, the forefoot will rock over the joint with no significant limitation in range of motion.
 Granted, the foot may be a bit less propulsive in running, but in walking, there is minimal adjacent segment loading post great to fusion.

-Stands to reason that the criteria defined by Lee and Choi would hold constant with the Lapidus procedure.
-The result adjacent segment disease post lapidus procedure would be an increase in the onset and severity of midfoot osteoarthritis.
+It stands to reason that the criteria defined by Lee and Choi would hold constant with the Lapidus procedure.
+The result adjacent segment disease post-Lapidus procedure would be an increase in the onset and severity of midfoot osteoarthritis.

 - Park P, Garton HJ, Gala VC, Hoff JT, McGillicuddy JE.
 Adjacent segment disease after lumbar or lumbosacral fusion: review of the literature.
 Spine (Phila Pa 1976) 2004;29:1938–1944.

 - Hilibrand AS, Robbins M. Adjacent segment degeneration and adjacent segment disease: the consequences of spinal fusion?
 Spine J. 2004;4(6 Suppl):190S–194S.